jkomoros/boardgame/TUTORIAL.md

 )
 ```

-In general it's easiest to use autoreader's enum-generation tool, which we do here.
+In general it's easiest to use `boardgame-util codegen`'s enum-generation tool, which we do here.

 It's convention to name your phase enum as "Phase", and `moves.Base` will rely on that in some cases to create meaningful error messages.
 If you want to name it something different, override `GameDelegate.PhaseEnum`.